 Much like the double top and double bottom chart patterns, the butterfly chart pattern is composed of four legs with two peaks and two lows or highs (bullish or bearish).

 However, unlike double tops and bottoms, the butterfly pattern starts the trend reversal throughout the development of the pattern and is considered a more accurate indication than many other harmonic patterns.
+Furthermore, the butterfly pattern has specific Fibonacci ratios that must occur for the pattern to be valid.

 How to Identify and Use the Butterfly Pattern in Forex Trading?